Skip to main content

 Dr Devarakonda: It's always a challenge when patients don't have insurance coverage and, you know, it's a very complicated health care system that we, that we have and it's a very complicated world that we live in where there are so many social and economic inequalities.
 But, you know, largely from a physician perspective, we reach out to drug companies often and then we try to secure financial assistance for some of these medications, given how expensive they are otherwise.
 And there are some income criteria that companies will consider before they allow us to, you know, give us access to the drug through compassionate use and many large hospital systems including ours are very good financial aid programs that will help patients secure coverage through Medicare, for example, or help them with medical costs, you know, that that's the barrier that they have.
 But I still think it's a large challenge, not just at an institutional level or in oncology, but across society.

 Interviewer: It really applies to a lot of other disease states, of course, too, outside of just NSCLC.
-So you've done a wonderful job covering all the bases here, but is there anything else that you wanted to touch on that you didn't get a chance to or any other kind of messages you'd want to link with our audience?
+So you've done a wonderful job covering all the bases here, but is there anything else that you wanted to touch on that you didn't get a chance to or any other kind of messages you'd want to leave with our audience?

 Dr Devarakonda: I mean, lung cancer is a major global problem.
 It still claims a lot of lives every year, and I was, like I was just alluding to, it’s the number one cause of cancer-related death.
 You know, I think a few take home messages is that our understanding of lung cancer has changed.
 Lung cancer is not just a smoking-related cancer anymore.
 Which often tends to, even if that's the case, there is no reason why there should be any stigma surrounding this disease.
 But in general, the biggest risk factor for getting lung cancer is having lungs.
 It could be any of us that get lung cancer.
 So I think the increased awareness would probably help with, you know, early detection of cancers where persistent symptoms don't go unnoticed for a long time just because patients don't fit a certain stereotype.
 I think that's one, you know, area that I would really like to emphasize.